Navigation Rules On Line

 cannot meet the vertical sector requirements.
 See note below.

-International Rules do speak to lights mounted below the sheer.
+International Rules do not allow lights to be mounted below the sheer.
 It says :

 - The sidelights of a power-driven vessel shall be placed at a